 Who says there’s a problem?

-In October 2016 we asked K-12 educators and school professionals attending the Catholic Educators Convention (Milwaukee) what the top issues with their school IT were.
-It came as no surprise to us that internet and poor wireless access were at or near the top of everyone’s list of issues.
-In this article we’ll highlight what the main causes are and how you can overcome them.
+We asked K-12 educators and school professionals in Milwaukee what the top issues with their school IT were.
+It came as no surprise to us that internet and poor wireless access were at or near the top of everyone’s list of issues (as was funding).

 The drivers of poor wireless access performance